deepmedia/multiplatform-testing/readme.md

    option and automatically run all test suites and print logs to Android logcat.
 2. K/N test executables [are currently broken](https://youtrack.jetbrains.com/issue/KT-49144).
-   The plugin workarounds this issue by treating them as shared libraries and loading them at runtime using `dlopen()`, which works because these are PIE binaries.
+   The plugin workarounds this issue by treating them as shared libraries and loading them at runtime using `dlopen()` and passing appropriate arguments to trick the Kotlin runtime launcher.
 3. The plugin looks for a connected device (real device or emulator) that is able to run the architecture.
 4. If not found, the plugin looks for existing AVDs and starts the first one that would work.
 5. If not found, the plugin downloads the needed packages from `sdkmanager`, creates an AVD and starts it.